CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-4.md

    <validation step="4171f03d-fe94-4da9-a945-da0ee2eb4d8c" />

-## Summary
+### Summary

-In this exercise, you have built your own multi-agent Copilot application locally and deployed a multi-agent Copilot application to Azure.
+In this lab, you have built your own multi-agent Copilot application locally and deployed a multi-agent Copilot application to Azure.

+## Conclusion

+Across these labs, you progressively built a complete Azure OpenAI-powered solution—starting with a basic ChatGPT-like application, advancing to structured function calling, then developing a domain-specific HR/Payroll copilot integrated with Azure Cognitive Search, and finally implementing a scalable multi-agent architecture.
+Together, these labs demonstrate how to design, integrate, and deploy intelligent, production-ready AI applications that leverage LLMs, external tools, and modular agent-based systems within a unified cloud environment.

-### You have successfully completed the lab
+## You have successfully completed the lab